 Halfway through August I am once again honored to present the Wild Edible Notebook, my journal-style tale of select plants.
 This third issue is about berries, specifically the strawberries and huckleberries we’re finding in the Colorado high country this month.
 Unlike the last issue there are no recipes per se, although I do spend some time pontificating on the dishes we’ve been making with this delicious bounty.
 Aside from that there are the usual humorous and introspective tidbits characteristic of my first person accounts.

 The August edition is 98% brand new content (thus accounting for my long hiatus in posting blog entries).
-If you want to read it, you have to download it—and that means joining the list if you haven’t already.

 Sunday, August 7th, 2011 at

 A few weeks ago I received a kindly offer of homemade botanical paper from a mullein-loving kindred spirit who uses it to flavor her paper.
 How could I say no to that?